NottingHack/hms/README.md

 Version 2.0 of HMS should be more hackspace-agnostic.

-More information can be found on the wiki: https://github.com/NottingHack/hms/wiki
+More information can be found on the [wiki](https://github.com/NottingHack/hms/wiki)